-After an introductory video conference, trainees will be asked to view and report on two to three full cases daily.
+After an introductory video conference, trainees will be asked to view and report on one case daily.
 The reports will be uploaded to Professor Epstein and capsule endoscopy nurse specialist Hansa Palmer, who will evaluate the reports and rapidly provide written feedback on each report.
 When appropriate, one-to-one online guidance will be provided.
 Once the first 10 cases have been reported, a video conference will allow for Q&A. Of the 10 remaining full cases, the final five will be used for summative assessment with the expectation that candidates recognise at least 90% of clinically significant pathologies.

 Along with gastroenterologists, the course is appropriate for colorectal surgeons, trainees, nurse endoscopists and experienced endoscopy nurses, as well as IBD nurse specialists monitoring the efficacy of treatment interventions.

 This is a repeating course, please visit the IMIGe website for latest dates.